syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Freeze-Panes.md

 # Freeze panes

-SfDataGrid allows you to freeze the rows and columns when scrolling the grid.
+[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) allows you to freeze the rows and columns when scrolling the grid.

 ## Freeze Rows

-SfDataGrid provides extensive support to freeze the rows at the top of the view below the header row by setting the [SfDataGrid.FrozenRowsCount](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~FrozenRowsCount.html) property.
+`SfDataGrid` provides extensive support to freeze the rows at the top of the view below the header row by setting the [SfDataGrid.FrozenRowsCount](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~FrozenRowsCount.html) property.

-The following code example illustrates freezing two rows in SfDataGrid.
+The following code example illustrates freezing two rows in `SfDataGrid`.

 {% highlight c# %}
 //Setting number of rows to freeze in SfDataGrid